Automatic differentiation: Operator overloading (OO)

 Operator overloading is a possibility for source code written in a language supporting it.
 Objects for real numbers and elementary mathematical operations must be overloaded to cater for the augmented arithmetic depicted above.
 This requires no change in the form or sequence of operations in the original source code for the function to be differentiated, but often requires changes in basic data types for numbers and vectors to support overloading and often also involves the insertion of special flagging operations.
 Due to the inherent operator overloading overhead on each loop, this approach usually demonstrates weaker speed performance.

-Examples of operator-overloading implementations of automatic differentiation in C++ are the Adept, the NAG's dco library, and the Stan libraries.

-Operator overloading and Source Code Transformation
+Operator overloading and source code transformation

 Overloaded Operators can be used to extract the valuation graph, followed by automatic generation of the AD-version of the primal function at run-time.
 Unlike the classic OO AAD, such AD-function does not change from one iteration to the next one.
 Hence there is any OO or tape interpretation run-time overhead per Xi sample.

 With the AD-function being generated at runtime, it can be optimised to take into account the current state of the program and precompute certain values.
 In addition, it can be generated in a way to consistently utilize native CPU vectorization to process 4(8)-double chunks of user data (AVX2\AVX512 speed up x4-x8).
 With multithreading added into account, such approach can lead to a final acceleration of order 8 × #Cores compared to the traditional AAD tools.
 A reference implementation is available on GitHub.